jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![transistors-per-micro](/img\diagrams\img\diagrams\transistors-per-microprocessor.png)
 ![technology-adoption](/img\diagrams\technology-adoption-by-households-in-the-united-states.png)

-_You're happiness is the statistic about our civlization's health.
-Here are some stats to show our struggle against stagnation._
+_You're happiness is the best statistic about our civlization's health.
+But here are some stats to show our stagnation._

+## What's That Called

+I used to worked at a call-center.
+Customers had just had a car accident and I'd process their claim over the phone.
+Often I needed a copy of an invoice or report.
+When I told customers that, they'd ask themselves where to get a scanner, or a fax machine.

+I'd remind them, their smartphone has a camera—they could just snap a photo and email me.
+The customer would have a "eureka" moment; "that's right, I can do that, thanks!
+I'll get that too you right now".

+That's what I mean by cyborgology and majic.
+A innovatie new tool is in our hand, giving us a new ability, and cyborgolgy; like sending paperwork with a photo.
+But we need to be taught how to use or new abilities.
+We can either learn the majic of new tools ourselves, or a majician can teach us.
+Scanning, faxing, calling all have words.
+But there's still none for snapping a photo of paperwork.
+Because this new ability is still evolving.
+Cool huh?

 ## Old Philosophy vs. New Philosophy

-Techvolution is a philosophy book.
-I use stories to note their ideas, but don't directly reference past philosophies.
+Techvolution is a philosophy book, but I don't directly reference past philosophies.
 Like any topic it takes some practice to read.
 However, let's have a peek and appreciate the strong beliefs of past protagonists and antagonists.

 Below are two snippets from two influential philosophers.
 The passages will help explain how an antagonist can think themselves so right, when history proves them so wrong.
 I won't comment much on either passage.
 Just know both of these writers motivated generations of followers to fight to the death.